 Tips for coping right now

-• Don’t make a decision today.
+- Don’t make a decision today.
 You don’t need to act on your thoughts right now.
-Just try to get through today rather than focusing on the future.
+Focus on getting through now, or today, and not the rest of your life

-• Go to a place where you feel safe.
+- Go to a place where you feel safe, like a friend's or family members house

 See more tips for coping with suicidal thoughts at Rethink